hunter-teacher-cert/currdev-work-ehawkins18/00_standards.md

 ## 9-12.CT.6:
 Demonstrate how at least two classic algorithms work, and analyze the trade-offs related to two or more algorithms for completing the same task.

+## Activity:
 An activity that addresses these two standards is to have students code the binary search algorithm both iteratively and recursively.
+Students could then do a run time comparison (as we did in our summer class) and discuss the trade-offs between the two algorithms.